PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 * Feature request
 * Other

-If something falls into two categories, just tag the one you think is most relevant.
+If something falls into two categories, but predominantly one, just tag the one you think is most relevant.
+If the ticket covers multiple topics, tag with all the relevant tags.

 ### Escalating issues